 - Place the onions and the garlic into a small bowl with the sherry vinegar to pickle/marinade and season well.

 - Place the cucumber, peppers, tomatoes, stale bread, herbs & tabasco into a food processor along with a good glug of olive oil.
 Blitz until roughly chopped.

 - Add the onion/garlic/vinegar mixture, stir well, and leave to marinade in a fridge overnight.

 - Before serving, blitz until smooth, season and adjusting the vinegar as necessary.
 Add more olive oil to loosen and add richness to the dish.

 A quick and easy pate which can be made ahead of time.
-The trick is not to all too much taragon, as the flavour develops significantly.
+The trick is not to all too much tarragon, as the flavour develops significantly.

-- 250g mushrooms, either all chestnut or a mixutre of white and chestnut
+- 250g mushrooms, either all chestnut or a mixture of white and chestnut

 - 30g butter